-It should be noted that the Council's ICB was dissolved at the end of the financial year, following its last meeting in February 2020.
+It should be noted that the Council's ICB was dissolved at the end of the financial year to which these accounts relate, following its last meeting in February 2020.
 The work of the ICB will revert to being undertaken by the EMT.